smallwins/blog.begin.com/src/views/posts/2018-12-03-the-real-reason-frameworks-get-adopted.md

 ---
 title: The real reason frameworks get adopted
 image: 'post-assets/arc46.jpg'
 category: uncategorized
 description: Sitting down to write a serverless application in 2018 feels a lot like it did to write a greenfield web application in the pre-Rails and Django times.
 author: 'MRB'
-avi: 'mrb.jpg'
+avatar: 'mrb.jpg'
 readtime: '4 mins'
 published: 'December 03, 2018'
 ---